karlroth/NPRE598/README.md

 # NPRE598
-Class project using a BeagleBone Black as the power and processor of a radiation detector
+Project using a BeagleBone Black (BBB) as the power and processor of a CsI Anger Camera radiation detector

+Includes code for testing and debugging BBB.